edgexfoundry/edgex-docs/docs_src/V3TopLevelMigration.md

 ### Compose Builder

-If the add-on service(s) in your custom compose file are EdgeX released device or app services, it is highly recommended that you use the Compose Builder to regenerate your custom compose file.
+If the additional service(s) in your custom compose file are EdgeX released device or app services, it is highly recommended that you use the Compose Builder to regenerate your custom compose file.

 The latest V3 Compose Builder can be found here: [Compose Builder Readme](https://github.com/edgexfoundry/edgex-compose/tree/{{version}}/compose-builder/README.md)